sleepyfox/world-of-workcraft/README.md

 We meet on Wednesday evenings, 7-9 UK time (20:00-22:00 server time).
 We occasionally gather ad-hoc on other days, sometimes we'll do a weekend evening event, but these are optional and organised by the team.
 This is a fairly low commitment for a MMO guild, but then we're professional adults and have families/other responsibilities.

-World of Warcraft: Azuremyst server, Alliance Faction.
+World of Warcraft The Burning Crusade (TBC) Classic: Pyrewood Village server, Alliance faction.

 Cost: None, other than a World of Warcraft game subscription.